 - Automated analysis of our customer information (including your information) as a whole helps us to manage our business for our legitimate interests.
 It enables us to:

-- Make more informed business decisions, including improving the quality of products and services we can offer (including for the purposes of direct marketing, unless you have objected to us using your details in this way).
+- Make more informed business decisions; including improving the quality of products and services we can offer (including for the purposes of direct marketing, unless you have objected to us using your details in this way).
+For example, if you give us permission we may use your transaction history/account information to identify your spending and saving habits, to identify offers that are relevant to you based on your account transactions or behaviour.

 - Test and maintain the stability and performance of our systems.

-- Automated analysis of your information also enables us to form a single view of your relationship with the Bank of Ireland Group for service and administrative purposes.
+- Automated analysis of your information also enables us to form a single view of your relationship with the Bank of Ireland Group.
+We use this information for customer service and administrative purposes.
 This is intended to help us to manage and build our relationship with you and is an important part of managing our business in our legitimate interests.

-- For example, it enables us to establish your eligibility for certain products or services or to develop personalised information for you in real-time based on your financial and personal circumstances (for example, providing you with information when you log into your account on how to minimise bank charges, or to warn you that your account is running low so you can put it in funds in order to meet a future debit).
+- For example, it enables us to establish your eligibility for certain products or services, to identify opportunities to help you improve your financial wellbeing, or to develop personalised information for you in real-time based on your financial and personal circumstances (for example, providing you with information when you log into your account on how to minimise bank charges, or to warn you that your account is running low so you can put it in funds in order to meet a future debit).

 - Automated analysis of your information assists us to comply with our legal obligations.